 But what about the respective model performances?
 Let’s check for the gap between the accuracy scores between the two models at all these varying sample sizes.

 It all comes down to the availability of hardware resources and bandwidth to figure things out.
-Although LightGBM gives good performance at fraction of time as compared to XGBoost, what it still needs to improve on is documentation and community strength.
-Also if the hardware is available, since XGBoost scales better, as discussed before we could train using LightGBM, get an understanding of the parameters required, and train the final model as an XGBoost model.
+Although LightGBM gives good performance in a fraction of the time as compared to XGBoost, what it still needs to improve on is documentation and community strength.
+Also, if the hardware is available, since XGBoost scales better, as discussed before, we could train using LightGBM, get an understanding of the parameters required, and train the final model as an XGBoost model.

 Summary